It’s not easy to be me!

 When I was still in my late childhood, I had a hard time dealing with my self.
 Back then, I couldn’t understand my life.
 It was futile!
 I had no self-confidence even a bit.
 I hardly socialize with people.
 I was even afraid to talk with my own cousins in such a way that when I talked to them, they might suddenly laugh at me.

-My father wanted me to pursue computer science in college but I prefer psychology.
+My father wanted me to pursue computer science in college but I prefer BS Psychology.
 I know, computer science might be the most useful course for me – but I wanted to unlock the mysteries behind human behavior.
 I wanted to understand myself.
 I grew up as a confused individual and with psychology, I might make a change and learn to stand with my own decisions.

 Inside me, I know that my mom is always watching from above.
 She’ll give me the courage I need all the time.

 That’s life, it goes on no matter how horrible it is.
-Now that I have realized my own strength and weaknesses, I’ve also learned to balance my self-esteem.
+Now that I have realized my own strength and weaknesses, I’ve learned to balance my self-esteem.
 Just move on whatever it takes.
 Whatever criticisms that comes my way, I know I can manage it by taking little steps forward.

 Yes, life is a journey that is filled with roadblocks and detours.
 But people, myself included, can still survive.